-Contractors target their rate against what they believe an organization will pay for the skills they possess, paying little or no regard to an intermediary such as a staffing agency.
-The focus is on the maximum rate that they can get from the client for the skills they provide.
+Contractors target their rate against what they believe an organization will pay for the skills they possess, paying little regard to an intermediary such as a staffing agency.
+The focus is on the maximum rate that they can get from the client for their skills.

-At worst, this is an opportunistic approach and at best, it is a great strategy for a contractor to employ if the company that they are looking to work for doesn't take a strategic approach to rate negotiation with them.
+At worst, this is an opportunistic approach and at best, it is a great strategy for a contractor to employ if the company they are looking to work for does not take a strategic approach to rate negotiation.